A hyper-localized health startup for Gen Z and Millennials simply interacted by physically walking.

 Curiosity & Fun

-Eventually, I decided three variations
+Eventually, I narrowed down to three variations

 Based on the research insights and the feedback from professors, friends and my participants, I narrow all the ideas down to three initial design concepts, preparing for the low-fidelity prototype and test iterations.